-How will the quality of the programme be managed and enhanced?
-How do we listen to and act on your feedback?

-The JP/JEI operates an Academic Committee which is responsible under the contract and MoE licence for all matters relating to the delivery of taught programmes at school level including monitoring the application of relevant QM policies.
-All proposals for module and programme amendments are also reviewed by the TNE Education Committee before submission to Taught Programmes Board.

-The JP/JEI conducts an Annual Programme Review of the taught undergraduate provision.
-The process is normally organised with the Director and co-Director of JP/JEI who submit to the JP/JEI Academic Committee and JP/JEI Steering Committee.
-The review report will also feed to the School's Annual Programme Review process.
-Students' views are considered in this process through analysis of the module evaluations and comments on SSLC meetings and student focus group meetings.
-In addition BUPT conducts a biannual review of all programmes.

-The Staff-Student Liaison Committee (SSLC) provides a formal means of communication and discussion between QM and BUPT and JP/JEI students.
-The committee consists of student representatives from each year in JP/JEI together with appropriate representation from staff within the QM and BUPT.
-It is designed to respond to the needs of students, as well as act as a forum for discussing programme and module developments.
-SSCLs meet once a semester.
+Programme Title: BSc (Eng) Intelligent Science and Technology How will the quality of the programme be managed and enhanced?
+How do we list act on your feedback? ten to and The JP operates an Academic Committee which is responsible under the contract and MoE licence for all matters related livery of taught programmes at school level including monitoring the application of relevant QM policies and reviproposals for module and programme approval and amendment before submission to Taught Programmes Board.
+Stare incorporated in this Committee's work in a number of ways, such as through student membership, or considerated student surveys. iewing all Student view The JP operates an Annual Programme Review of the taught undergraduate provision.
+The process is normally organ the Director and co-Director of JP who responsible for the completion of the school's Annual Programme Reviews.
+S institutes are required to produce a separate Annual Programme Review for undergraduate programmes using the u Undergraduate Annual Programme Review process.
+Students' views are considered in this process through analysis module evaluations and SSLC comments.
+In addition BUPT conducts a biannual review of all programmes. chools/ relevant The Staff-Student Liaison Committee (SSLC) provides a formal means of communication and discussion between QN and JP students.
+The committee consists of student representatives from each year in JP together with appropriate representation from staff within the QM and BUPT.
+It is designed to respond to the needs of students, as well as act a discussing programme and module developments.
+SSCLs meet twice a semester.

-Two student focus group meetings are held each semester to collect and discuss students' concerns, problems, and suggestions.
-QM staff including JP/JEI Director, Director of Education, Director of Assessment, Directors of Programmes, Lecturers, Student Support Officer, Administrators attend the meeting and make sure each question raised by students is answered by the specific responsible department or staff.
-Regarding students' suggestions, if they are not fully discussed during the meeting, the relevant department/staff will explore further and respond back to students

-Minutes from SSLC and focus groups are circulated to all staff and students by the JP/JEI Student Support Officer.

 What academic support is available?
 Induction and pastoral support is provided through BUPT.
-Students are organised into "classes" of 30 as in the usual Chinese model.
+Students are organised into "classes" of 30 as in the usual model.
 Each class has a tutor who provides pastoral support.

-Feedback mechanisms from students are: (i) directly to the lecturers (ii) to their tutor (as described above), (iii) through an SSLC that meets once a semester and (iv) via Student Focus Group meetings held twice per semester.
-Because of the large numbers of students, a separate SSLC is held for each cohort.

-For every module, whether taught by QM or BUPT, a formal office hour is provided during each teaching week.
-In addition QM staff give advice and supervision remotely using a variety of techniques, mainly using MS Teams.
+One male and one female tutor sleep on campus every there is 24/7 access to pastoral support.
+Feedback mechanisms from students are: (i) directly to the lecturers (ii) to their tutor (as described above) and (iii) th SSLC that meets twice a semester.
+Because of the large numbers of students, a separate SSLC is held for each cohort For every module, whether taught by QM or BUPT, formal office hour or tutorial slots are provided.
+In addition QM stadvice and supervision remotely using a variety of techniques including MS Teams, WeChat and Tencent Conference taff can give How inclusive is the programme for all students, including those with disabilities?
+A specific disabled students support that complies with Chinese law is applied to this programme since the students physically in China. s are Programme-specific rules and facts The Special Regulations for the JP apply to this programme.

-From 2024/25, JP/JEI has launched a new Fresher to Thriver (F2T) Programme.
-It is designed to support first-year students in their smooth transition to university life.
-It takes a student-centered approach, integrating various elements to enrich the student experience.
-The primary focus is on providing tailored support that meets the specific needs of students.

-How inclusive is the programme for all students, including those with disabilities?

-Modules will be delivered to BUPT JP/JEI students at BUPT campuses.
-The learning outcomes for the module are clearly stated in the module descriptor.
-The teaching is normally delivered in person at BUPT campus.
-The lectures are not recorded but all electronic materials will be available on QMPlus, including the reading list.
-Tools such as SensusAccess will be used if necessary.

-A specific disabled students support that complies with Chinese law is applied to this programme since the students are physically in China.

-Programme-specific rules and facts

-The Special Regulations for the JP apply to this programme.